 - I am trying to champion the cause of accessibility – That’s great!
 Setting up some Instructor-Lead Training or an Empathy Lab is a great way to start raising awareness throughout your organization.

 - I am but a lone developer with an interest in accessibility – Welcome.
-Have you checked out axe?
+Have you checked out the free axe browser extension?